Recommendation as Language Processing (RLP): A Unified Pretrain, Personalized Prompt & Predict Paradigm (P5): Experiments

 \subsubsection{\textbf{Explanation Generation}}

 In Table~\ref{tab:explanation}, Prompt 3-9 and Prompt 3-12 are used to evaluate P5's performance on explanation generation under feature-based setup, while Prompt 3-3 is used for direct explanation generation without providing a hint word.
-For the seen Prompt 3-3, PETER achieves better BLUE4 than P5-B on \emph{Sports} and \emph{Toys}.
-However, P5-B has the best ROUGE scores among all compared methods.
-For feature-based prompts, P5-B outperforms PETER+ by a large margin on all domains.
+We can see that for Prompt 3-3, P5 achieves the best performances against all baselines.
+For feature-based prompts (Prompts 3-9 \& 3-12), P5 can outperform PETER+ on most cases, especially for \emph{Beauty} and \emph{Toys}.